QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 where
 $c_0 = \frac{\beta a_0}{2 \gamma}, c_1 = \frac{\beta a_1}{\gamma}, c_2 = \frac{\beta a_1}{2 \gamma}$.

-This equation can in turn be rearranged to become the second-order difference equation
+This equation can in turn be rearranged to become

 ```{math}
 :label: sstack1